rdchip/Temperature-24h-Raspberry-Pi/README.md

 # Power up Raspberry Pi Zero

-It is time to assembly part of the setup, connect the mini HDMI cable to the monitor, connect keyboard and mouse using usb hub, place the microSD memory and power up.
-Linux will prompt in the monitor.
+Connect the mini HDMI cable to the monitor, also keyboard and mouse using usb hub, place the microSD memory and power up.
+Linux will prompt in your monitor.
 Now you can install Python and all libraries from the terminal.

 - Install Python 2.7